lemval/API-specifications/instructions/readme.md

 ### Updating

-Title, description and theme can be found in the _config.yml file.
+Title, description and theme can be found in the `docs/_config.yml` file.
+Additional theming or styling can be done via the `docs/assets/css/style.scss` file.
 The site itself is generated based on the 'docs' folder for static files and the 'source' folder for files to be processed.

 For updating the document, see for an extensive description the [Getting start pages](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github) or dive directly into the [flavoured specification](https://github.github.com/gfm/).